Oxygen Vacancy in ZnO-$w$ Phase: Pseudohybrid Hubbard Density Functional Study: Computational methods

-Standard and modified DFT-based techniques have been extensively used for a few decades to address the properties of ZnO \cite{azpiroz11,bashyal18,hu08,janotti06,lim12,oba08,paudel08,agapito15,topsakal09,flores18,betzinger10,clark10,gori10,oba11,lany10}.
+Standard and modified DFT-based techniques have been extensively used for a few decades to address the properties of ZnO \cite{azpiroz11,betzinger10,bashyal18,hu08,janotti06,lim12,oba08,paudel08,agapito15,topsakal09,flores18,clark10,gori10,oba11,lany10}.
 Besides a too large hybridization between zinc and oxygen orbitals, calculations based on the DFT methodology suffer from yielding an underestimated bandgap (0.8~eV as compared to experimental value of 3.37~eV).
-This shortcoming comes from the fact that the homogeneous electron gas approximation is not suitable, to correctly capture the electronic structure of zinc semicore $d$ shell.
-It should also be remarked that the master equation of DFT, the Kohn-Sham equation, has in the standard approximations (LDA or GGA) eigenvalues that strictly speaking do not correspond to quasiparticle excitations.
+This shortcoming originates from the fact that the homogeneous electron gas approximation is not suitable to correctly capture the electronic structure of the zinc semicore $d$ shell.
+Strictly speaking eigenvalues of DFT master equation, the Kohn-Sham equation, in the standard approximations (LDA or GGA) do not correspond to quasiparticle excitations.
 For this reason the bandgap of LDA or GGA approaches is often underestimated when compared to experimental values.
-Using hybrid functionals (e.g., PBE0), DFT+$U$, or even $GW$ methods allow for systematic improvements to be achieved, both formally as well as in practical results.
-Motivated by the recent studies in Ref.~\cite{agapito15}, in this work we adopt a pseudohybrid Hubbard DFT approach, according to which Hubbard corrections, $U_{\mathrm{Zn}-3d}$ and $U_{\mathrm{O}-2p}$, have to be implemented for both zinc and oxygen atoms.
-With this methodology, we explore the role of oxygen vacancies on the electronic structure of zinc oxide.
-Practically, as discussed in Ref.~ \cite{agapito15}, the inclusion of the $U_{\mathrm{Zn}-3d}$ parameter makes it possible to separate Zn $3d$ and O $2p$ states, whereas $U_{\mathrm{O}-2p}$ leads to the gap opening up to larger values.
+Significant improvements can be achieved by using hybrid functionals (e.g., PBE0), DFT+$U$, or even $GW$ methods.
+Motivated by the recent studies in \cite{agapito15}, in this work we adopt a pseudohybrid Hubbard DFT approach, where Hubbard corrections, $U_{\mathrm{Zn}-3d}$ and $U_{\mathrm{O}-2p}$, have to be applied for both zinc and oxygen atoms and we explore the role of oxygen vacancies on the electronic structure of zinc oxide, with particular focus on the effect of the $U_{\mathrm{Zn}-3d}$ parameter that allows one to separate Zn $3d$ and O $2p$ states, whereas $U_{\mathrm{O}-2p}$ leads to the gap opening up to larger values.